 “You have a fabulous gift.” — Van Dyke Parks (Inara George, Frank Black, Brian Wilson, Beach Boys)

 “Thia Sexton is a singer/songwriter with a difference.
 Rather than tickle a keyboard or strum a guitar, Sexton’s a cellist.
-And there’s another major difference—Sexton straps the cello on just like a guitar and fingerpicks chords just like she was playing an old Gibson Jumbo.
-Sexton’s relaxed vocals are strong and expressive, and the voice/ cello duets create a gripping feminine/masculine energy that underscores the sexual tension of the songs.
+And there’s another difference—she straps the cello on like a guitar and fingerpicks chords like she was playing an old Gibson Jumbo.
+Sexton’s vocals are expressive, and the voice/ cello duets create a gripping feminine/masculine energy that underscores the sexual tension of the songs.
 The music is creative, the songwriting assured with arrangements that run the gamut from pure acoustic to spacey electronica.
 Appropriate for an album that explores love’s more treacherous footings and changing conditions is the cello—it’s tuning creates offbeat chord inversions that are to the ear unsteady and consistent with the subject matter at hand.” — Neil Gader, The Absolute Sound

 THIA’S STORY: Thia woke up one morning screaming, “No more dead people!”
 It wasn’t ghosts, it was composers who wrote stuff for the cello a couple hundred years ago.
 She loved those old guys and their music, but wanted to play something a bit fresher.
 “Besides, kings throwing chamber music parties has gone out of fashion.”